 Thus, even though water use in 2015 was below the District's 2020 GPCD target, it is by no means certain this will still be the case in 2020.
 Following the 1987-91 drought, there was a steady rebuilding of demand over several years.
-Average water use per service for the period 1995-98 in the District had increased by 22 percent compared to its level in 1991, the last year of the drought.
+Average water use per service for the period 1995-99 increased by 29 percent compared to its level in 1991, the last year of the drought.
 While this was still below average water use per service going into the drought, it was nonetheless significantly above its low point in 1991.
 The potential exists for the same type of demand rebound following the present drought.
+Thus it would not be prudent to assume the hard work of demand management needed to meet the 2020 target is done.
+Continued investment in conservation will be needed.
+Indeed, as discussed in the next section Cal Water's demand forecast models suggest that a rebound in demand by 2020 to a level above the legislated target is more likely than not in the Los Altos Suburban District.